rudi-c/rudi-c.github.io/readings.md

 **Every Frame a Painting**.
 A great Youtube channel on cinematography. <a>https://www.youtube.com/channel/UCjFqcJQXGZ6T6sxyFB-5i6A</a>

 **Nerdwriter1**.
 Another great Youtube channel on cinematography. <a>https://www.youtube.com/user/Nerdwriter1/videos</a>

+**Classic Programmer Paintings**.
+It's just funny. <a>http://classicprogrammerpaintings.com/</a>

+**Unraveling the Tech Hiring Market**.
+Offer deadlines make the whole hiring market inefficient. <a>https://blogs.janestreet.com/unraveling/</a>

+**You Don't Know JS**.
+A Javascript book with the rare emphasis on making sure you understand how things work, not just how to use them. <a>https://github.com/getify/You-Dont-Know-JS</a>

+**The Law of Leaky Abstractions**.
+Why you need to have strong fundamentals. <a>https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/</a>

 News/Magazines
 --------------